mroth/weightedrand/README.md

 element to be selected not being equal, but defined by relative "weights" (or probabilities).
 This is called weighted random selection.

-The existing Golang library that has a generic implementation of this is [`github.com/jmcvetta/randutil`][1], which optimizes for the single operation case.
+The existing Go library that has a generic implementation of this is [`github.com/jmcvetta/randutil`][1], which optimizes for the single operation case.
 In contrast, this library creates a presorted cache optimized for binary search, allowing repeated selections from the same set to be significantly